anthonybudd/s3-from-scratch/ReadMe.md

 - [K3s - Storage Cluster](./k3s/storage-cluster.md)

 ### Notes
-Because this is still very much a work-in-progress you will see my notes in italic "_AB:_" throughout, please ignore.
+Because this is still very much a work-in-progress you will see my notes in italics "_AB:_" throughout, please ignore.

 You will need to SSH into multiple devices simultaneously I have added an annotation (example: `[Console] nano /boot/config.txt`) to all commands in this repo, to show where you should be executing each command.
 Generally you will see `[Dev]`, `[Console]` and `[Node X]`